You're funny. Get on stage.

 If you’d like to donate to the cause, also email firstname.lastname@example.org and I’ll tell you how.

 In addition to his career as a stand-up comedian, Neil Thornton has been teaching for more than 25 years.
 He earned his BA in English from Carnegie Mellon University and his MFA in writing from the University of New Orleans.

 Since then, Neil has made a big impact on the New Zealand comedy circuit.
-He has toured up and down the country, entertaining audiences with his battles of understanding Kiwi culture and finding his own identity.
+He has toured up and down the country and all over the world, entertaining audiences with his battles of understanding Kiwi culture and finding his own identity.
 He's a regular at The Classic in Auckland, and appeared in the TV3 comedy special "After Hours."